Clemex/typescript-react-template/README.md

 # Motivation

+[React](typescriptlang.org) is a very powerful UI creation framework for JavaScript applications, and [Redux](https://redux.js.org/) is a useful and simple state management system for JavaScript applications.

+At Clemex we have found that React and Redux works very well with [TypeScript](typescriptlang.org), but it is not always obvious what the best practices are and what libraries work best with this stack for production code.

 There are a couple of pre-existing React/Redux/TypeScript starters and template projects such as the [TypeScript React Starter](https://github.com/Microsoft/TypeScript-React-Starter) we started from, but we wanted to create a starter kit that more closely resembled a real production development stack, and that contained a template example for new programmers onboarding on our team.

 # Project Structure